Scuderia Toro Rosso STR13: Engine development

 Toro Rosso finished ninth in the Constructors' Championship, scoring just 33 points throughout the whole season - the team's worst season since 2012.

 Personnel

 In January 2018, the team announced that their Head of Aerodynamics, Brendon Gilhorne, would be leaving the team.

-Livery

-Much like with its predecessor, the STR13 sported a similar blue livery with red accents across the side of the car.

-At the United States Grand Prix, the team was sponsored by the fast food chain restaurant KFC, later the team was trolled as Pollo Rosso ("Red Chicken") on Twitter.

 Later use

 In 2020, Yuki Tsunoda test drove the STR13 in AlphaTauri AT01 livery at the Imola Circuit, prior to his debut with the team.